Retail overhaul delivers cut price convenience and customer service

 In an increasingly competitive market, the Co-op aspired to evolve from a local convenience offering to a ‘hub of the community’.
 By providing services to complement their convenience stores, the Co-op sought a more sustainable proposition to improve margins and set them apart from new and existing competitors.

-From an IT point of view they wanted a simplified and converged store architecture that would reduce business and store risk and increase the potential pace of business change.
+Delivering a simplified and converged store architecture would reduce business and store risk and increase the potential pace of business change.
+Realising a ‘fail fast’ culture enables continual innovation to become business as usual.